Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Thus, securing long-term financing is a challenge because of high costs and limited knowledge about potential returns on investments.
 It is worth underlining that there are no diplomatic relations between China and Nicaragua, implying that financing could not come from government sources.

 b.
 Geophysical and environmental risks

 The proposed canal passes in an area of volcanic and seismic activity, one of the reasons why Panama was initially retained for a transoceanic canal.
 There is thus a risk of potential damage to infrastructure and even closure.
 The project would also go through wetlands and conservation areas, implying negative impacts on ecosystems.
 The canal route crosses Lake Nicaragua, the country’s largest freshwater lake.
-Canal dredging and shipping activities may have a serious impact on the lake’s water quality and ecological environment.
+Canal dredging and shipping activities may seriously impact the lake’s water quality and ecological environment.
 Shipping activities on the canal would seriously affect biodiversity and the protection of endangered species.
-The Nicaragua canal shipping activities would bring serious negative effects to the surrounding tropical rain forest, forest wetlands, natural and biosphere reserves, and other ecological systems.
+The Nicaragua canal shipping activities would negatively affect the surrounding tropical rainforest, forest wetlands, natural and biosphere reserves, and other ecological systems.
 Shipping ballast water could also cause marine biological invasion.
 The canal project would also destroy local archaeological sites, disrupt the lives of indigenous people, and cause damage to other social environments.

 c.
 Political and governance risks